EB-WildEye/PolynomApp_Android/README.md

 ## Contributing
 Contributions to PolynomApp are welcome.
 Please fork the repository and submit a pull request with your proposed changes.

-## License
-This project is licensed under the MIT License.

 ## Contact
 For support or queries, please reach out -->  wildeye.eb@gmail.com  ||  Heavenlydx@gmail.com

-## Acknowledgements
-Thanks to all the contributors who have helped with the development of PolynomApp.
-Special thanks to the Android open-source community for their invaluable resources.